The Best Exercises To Keep Your Joints Healthy

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Our joints are connected by ligaments and muscles for stability.
-They have a layer of smooth, white tissue called articular cartilage on the ends of the bones that help distribute compression forces and allow for smooth gliding when we move.
+Joints are where two bones come together, connected by ligaments and muscles for stability.
+Bones also have a layer of smooth, white tissue called articular cartilage.
+This tissue helps distribute compression forces and allow for smooth gliding when we move.